Anette Dawn

-Anett Bocsi (born May 9, 1978), known by her stage name Anette Dawn, is a Hungarian call girl, make-up artist, entrepreneur, artist, glamour model, and former pornographic actress.
-She rose to prominence for her performances in adult films and her work as a glamour model.
-She made her debut as a porn actress in the film Wild Adventures (2002), produced by Private.
-Dawn was named Treat of the Month for March 2007 on Twistys.
+Anett Bocsi, known by her stage name Anette Dawn, is a Hungarian call girl, make-up artist, ceramist, model and former pornographic actress.
+She rose to prominence for her career as a model and adult film actress during the 2000s.
+She is known for playing in both lesbian films and solo scenes.

+Dawn began her career as an erotic photography model in Budapest, and made her adult film debut with the film Wild Adventures (2002), produced by Private, which was followed by several adult films throughout the 2000s.
+She subsequently appeared in the films Girl + Girl 9 (2004) and Street Heat 2 (2004).
+Her most prominent role was as a supporting actress in the film Butterfly (2005), in addition to appearing in other Viv Thomas productions, including Our Movie (2005) and Viv's Dream Team (2005).
+Dawn also played a softcore solo scene in the film Prime Cups 1 (2007), followed by a major supporting role in the high-budget production Downward Spiral (2008).

+Dawn was named Treat of the Month in March 2007 at Twistys, and was later nominated for the 2009 Treat of the Year contest.
+She has been featured on the cover of several adult magazines, including Aktuell Rapport, CKM, Mayfair, Men Only and Men's World.

 Early life

-Born in Salgótarján, Nógrád, Bocsi began working as a make-up artist, and also worked for Hungarian commercial television, where she had a very irregular job.
-Back then there was a photoshoot of girls dressed in suggestive clothing, Bocsi, motivated by seeing this, thought about giving it a try, and soon after she became an adult model.
+Bocsi originally began working as a make-up artist, and worked for one of the commercial television networks, where her job was very unstable.
+Back then there was a photo shoot in which girls dressed in suggestive clothes were expected, Bocsi immediately thought of trying, and finally became an adult model.

 Career

-She debuted as a porn actress in 2002 when she appeared for the first time in the film titled "Wild Adventures" by Private company, then posed for other sites on the Internet and made a lot of photo sets and web scenes for VivThomas and for the website 21Sextury when it was just launched in 2003, becoming one of the first models of this site.
+She debuted as a porn actress in 2002 when she appeared in the film "Wild Adventures" by Private company, then posed for other sites on the Internet and made a lot of photo sets and web scenes for VivThomas and for the website 21Sextury when it was just launched in 2003, becoming one of the first models of this site.

 In 2007 Dawn ranked No. 1 overall in Twistys member voting, ahead of Crissy Moran, Shay Laren, Susana Spears and Erica Campbell.

 In 2009 she was nominated for the Twistys Treat of the Year contest, competing along with other pornographic actresses such as Ashlynn Brooke, Jessica Jaymes, Kayden Kross, Heather Vandeven, Louise Glover, among others, for the title and a prize of 10,000 dollars, but the winner was Bree Olson.